standchan/ZLMediaKit_exporter/README.md

 JUST DO IT!

-We are happy to receive your feedback and contributions.
+We appreciate your feedback and contributions!

 ## Thanks